 I joined The Bindu faculty in fall of 2018.
 While teaching a series on the 7 chakras I noticed a strong correlation between the chakras and Maslow’s Hierarchy of Needs (read more about the chakras and Maslow’s Hierarchy of Needs) and I became fascinated with idea of bridging cognitive psychology with yogic philosophy.

-I am currently completing my Bachelors of Science in Psychology at the University of North Carolina at Charlotte (December 2019) with the goal of combining psychology and yogic philosophy to heal cognitive and emotional trauma through yoga therapeutics.
+I am currently completing my Bachelors of Science in Psychology at the University of North Carolina at Charlotte and will continue my education receiving a Masters of Arts in Clinical Mental Health with a Concentration in Counseling.
+I am bridging yogic philosophy with cognitive psychology with the intent on helping to heal trauma through counseling and yoga therapeutics.

-When I am not running my virtual assistant and digital marketing business, Consistent Assistant, or studying psychology, I spend most of my time continuing my studies in yoga, Ayurveda, and mindfulness meditation.
+I spend most of my time focusing on school and continuing my studies in yoga, Ayurveda, and mindfulness meditation.
 I own my own digital marketing and virtual assistant business, which allows me to work from anywhere at any time, leaving myself open to life’s infinite number of possibilities.

 Be in the present moment